NagyGa1/lrguard-intro/PITCHME.md

 - interactions between multiple factors, e.g. young drivers in certain car types
 - usage of factors that are too granular for traditional models, e.g exact car model as a factor
 - usage of factors that are not in the rating model and not easy to include, e.g. zip codes

 ---

+The engine is capable to react to fraud.

+E.g. if certain districts do have car theft, or fraudulent workshops, the engine will notice and start loading / excluding.

+---
 ### Integration - Underwriting